 Coming straight out of the printer, the parts have a powdery, grainy finish.
 Therefore depending on their intended use, some work may have to be done on the surface to achieve optimal results.
 You can use sanding.
 Luckily, no specialized equipment is needed – in most cases sandpaper, a precision knife and some pliers are quite enough, but if you like, you can also use an electric sander.

 If your print isn’t too delicate and doesn’t need sharp edges, you can opt for Vibro polish, which provides excellent smoothness and can be done on many items at once.
 Another great way to finish work on a print is sand-blasting – it creates a homogeneous, evenly abraded, and matte surface that scatters light evenly.

 After that you can dye your parts and/or apply a different kind of coating to make them more durable or watertight and that’s it – the print is done.

 There’s no question: SLS holds the advantage.
 Readying the printer for work and dusting off the spare powder after it’s done requires nowhere near as much time and effort as the careful removal of support structures, filling of possible gaps, gluing/welding stuff together, and all other things that are often needed just to make a part usable.
 The SLS technique also produces the most accurate and complete print currently possible, right off the bat, and supports printing of multiple parts at once.
 Whether you need many simple items, or a smaller number of very complex ones – SLS remains a better choice.

 The lack of support structures and the fact that there’s no need to put parts together after getting them out of the printer are the deciding factors here.
-All the other post-processing actions – things like polishing, painting, (also through special methods mentioned in this article, like sand-blasting, vapor smoothing, dipping or vibro polish), coating them with different substances – all that can be done regardless of the printing method used and can therefore be described as finishing touches.
+All the other 3d printing post-processing actions such as polishing, painting, sand-blasting, vapor smoothing, coating them with different substances, etc. can be done regardless of the printing method used and can therefore be described as finishing touches.